- Nowadays, it's really simple to get a Windows 10 copy by using Microsoft's Media Creation Tool.

 - Choose where to store the file.

-Of course, if you’re not in dire need to use the DVD as the installation media, we suggest creating a bootable USB drive instead.
-It’s much faster and will take you less time to create it and eventually boot into it in order to install Windows 10.
+Note: Of course, if you’re not in dire need to use the DVD as the installation media, we suggest creating a bootable USB drive instead.

 - Open the Edge browser.